 The recommender will want as much information as possible about the student in order to write a thorough and accurate letter of recommendation.
 When students request a letter of recommendation in MEFA Pathway, they may want to attach a resume to their email.
-They can create a resume in MEFA Pathway by navigating to Resume Builder under the Create Profile tab.
+They can create a resume in MEFA Pathway by navigating to My Resume under the About Me tab.
 Here the student can select the information to include on the resume, export the resume as a Word document or PDF, and attach it to the email.

-Email any questions to: info@mefapathway.org
+Email any questions to: k12support@mefa.org